willspag/SeqGan/README.md

 SeqGAN.py is the main file, and walks through how to set everything up.

-SeqGAN.py currently has all of the pretraining and setup, but I'm still working on the reinforcement training loop
+SeqGAN.py currently has all of the pretraining and setup, but I'm still working on the reinforcement learning training.